Kamala Harris’s top adviser to leave office after talk of White House rift

 "The president and vice president are grateful for Symone's service and advocacy for this White House.
 She is a valued member, a team player, and she will be missed.
 We are grateful to have her working through the end of the year," the person said.

+“I’m so grateful to the VP for her vote of confidence from the very beginning and the opportunity to see what can be unburdened by what has been,” the note obtained by Politico read.

+She added: “Every day, I arrived to the White House complex knowing our work made a tangible difference for Americans.
+I am immensely grateful and will miss working for her and with all of you”.

-This decision comes days after a detailed report about rising frustrations among the vice president’s team about the role Ms Harris is playing in the administration.
+This decision comes days after a detailed report about rising frustrations among the vice president’s team about the lack of clarity of Ms Harris’ role in the administration.

+The report, which interviewed dozens of figures close to the vice president in various roles, paints a picture of a White House rattled by recent political battles.

+Those close to the vice president are concerned that Ms Harris would be underprepared for her role in the 2024 elections, if she decides to run for the president’s chair.

 She is the second staff member to announce her departure from the White House in a short span of time.